The Birds Seen at the

 Limit 6.
 Own Vehicles.
 Cost $75

 Dave Ghizzone, Gonzo Tours

 Cruise to one of the Great Salt Lake's most well-known and accessible rookeries.
 Egg Island, off the north end of Antelope Island State Park. a quiet peaceful tour aboard a 23' vessel with close views of Eared Grebes, Gulls, Great Blue Herons, Cormorants and possible Black-Crowned Night Heron.
-Meet at Antelope Island State Park Marina.
-(I-15 exit #332, go west to Antelope Island).
+Meet at GREAT SALT LAKE MARINA.
 Weather Permitting.
 Questions call Dave 801-698-6288

 Limit 8.
 Own Vehicles.
 Cost $40